 As soon as we reached our hotel room, we disassembled the lamp.
 We stuffed the round glass with our t-shirts and wrapped everything with whatever we had in our luggage.
 At least, there was not much dirty laundry.

 Now, it hangs from the high ceiling in the foyer.
-Every time we look at our magic lamp we become happy that it found its place, overlooking the Keyport beach on the bay.
+We are a big fan of lights and lamps in our house.
+We are always looking to add to our collection – there are lots of table lamps at Pagazzi that we love and hopefully we will get some sooner rather than later.
+But, for now, we are ecstatic with our new magic lamp.
+Every time we look at it we become happy that it found its place, overlooking the Keyport beach on the bay.

 Now that we have a little getaway place in Yalikavak, we decide to find another beautiful lamp that would enjoy our water view and take care of our house when we are away.